Skip to main content

 A critical mechanism of impurity damage involves receptor desensitization or downregulation.
 When an impure peptide binds to a receptor, even if it doesn’t fully activate it, it can occupy the binding site, preventing the natural, pure peptide from exerting its effect.
 Prolonged occupation by a non-functional or aberrantly functional impurity can lead to the cell reducing the number of available receptors on its surface (downregulation) or becoming less responsive to subsequent signaling (desensitization).

 This phenomenon is particularly relevant in pathways requiring pulsatile or highly regulated signaling, such as the GnRH receptor in the HPG axis or the GHRH receptor in the GH axis.
 If impure peptides continuously occupy these receptors, the physiological response to endogenous hormones diminishes, leading to a state of functional deficiency despite adequate natural hormone production.
-This can manifest as symptoms of hypogonadism or deficiency, even when laboratory values for the natural hormones appear within reference ranges.
+This can manifest as symptoms of hypogonadism or growth hormone deficiency, even when laboratory values for the natural hormones appear within reference ranges.

 The impact on receptor dynamics can be profound: